vs-ude/fyr-www/content/intro/lang.md

 A slice of bytes or chars can be converted to a string via `<string>slice`.
 In this case the memory owned by the slice is used for the string.
 The expression of the typecast (`slice` in the above example) will therefore become inaccessible, because this typecast freezes the slice since strings are immutable.
+A `take` might be required to take ownership of the byte array.
 The last byte of the slice must be zero, otherwise the program aborts, because Fyr strings are always zero terminated.

 If the slice start is not equivalent to the start of the underlying array, the conversion moves the data to the beginning of the array.